Skip to main content Skip to navigation

 Prior to joining CAMaCS, I was a postdoc at the University of Oxford (first, at the Department of Engineering Science; then, at the Mathematical Institute).
 During my time at Engineering, I was a member of the Impact Engineering Lab and the Solid Mechanics Group, and worked on the ASiMoV project.
 During my time at Maths, I was a member of the Numerical Analysis Group and funded by the project PRISM.
 Before I moved to Oxford, I also conducted postdoctoral research in Berkeley as a member of the Research Initiatives Group at the International Computer Science Institute.

-Please visit my personal website for more about me and my research.
+Please visit my personal website for more about me, my research and teaching experience.

 Research Areas